"One of the most sincere forms of respect is actually listening to what another has to say." --Bryant H. McGill

 - Focusing on making your point vs. listening to your client’s communication on multiple levels

-- Not noticing or acknowledging a mismatch between clients’ behaviour and what they’re saying.
+- Not noticing or acknowledging a mismatch between clients’ behavior and what they’re saying.

 - Are some individuals participating while others hold back?
 Is this a pattern?
 Notice and ask about things like this.